rockfireredmoon/getdown-maven-plugin/README.md

 * 0.0.2-SNAPSHOT - Updated Getdown version.
 Fixes digest file signing (thaks alapierre).
 Initial stub icon.
 * 0.0.3-SNAPSHOT - Fixes problem with classified artifacts.
 Added Java and Tracking configuration.
 * 0.0.4-SNAPSHOT - Fixes problem when Java configuration is only added to getdown.txt of stub directory.
 Adds Java configuration to getdown.txt of update directory.
 * 0.9.0 - Released to Maven Central.
 New artifact group ID of **io.github.rockfireredmoon**.
 Now binds to package phase by default.
 Update to Getdown 1.8.x and other pull requests.
 Thanks to all contributors.
+* 0.9.1 - Completed implementation of resource sets.

 ## Goals